jdklueber/PrettyEnoughAddressbook/README.md

 with little to no graphic design training can make a prototype application that at least looks presentable.

+## Documentation
+The docs directory contatins an MS word doc detailing all the changes made to style the raw application, along with a Balsamiq Wireframes project showing the design, and png files exported from the wireframes for ease of viewing.

 ## Key Branches
 * unstyled - The application in its rawest state
 * styled - The application in its fully styled state